White House Pushed To Share Nuclear Technology With Saudi Arabia

-House Democrats are investigating reports that the Trump Administration circumvented usual policy processes to broker a deal providing critical nuclear to Saudi Arabia, The New York Times reports.
+House Democrats are investigating reports that the Trump Administration circumvented usual policy processes to broker a deal providing critical nuclear to Saudi Arabia, the New York Times reports.
 According to a congressional report released Tuesday, senior White House advisors including former National Security Advisor Michael Flynn were working on a nuclear export plan that external policy experts say could have put nuclear weapons in the hands of Saudi Arabia.
 Such a transfer of technology may have violated multiple laws in place to cease nuclear proliferation.

-Flynn’s role in particular may have been problematic from a conflict of interest standpoint, as he had worked with a private company promoting the plan prior to joining the administration and continued to advocate for the move once beginning as national security advisor.
+Flynn’s role, in particular, may have been problematic from a conflict of interest standpoint, as he had worked with a private company promoting the plan prior to joining the administration and continued to advocate for the move once beginning as a national security advisor.

 The concerns were released by the House Oversight and Reform Committee in the form of a 24-page report citing information from multiple whistleblowers.